Get Started on Filecoin

 |Starling||A command-line interface for simplified, coordinated, decentralized storage on the Filecoin network.|

 |Lotus||Lotus can manage bls, sec1p256k1 wallets and supports Ledger integration.|

 |Glif wallet (opens new window)||Glif is a lightweight web interface to send and receive Filecoin with a Ledger device (instructions (opens new window)).|

 There are 4 Filecoin protocol implementations (or “node software”) currently in progress:

-- lotus (Go): This implementation is closest to feature-complete and is therefore, the recommended Filecoin protocol implementation.
+- lotus (opens new window) (Go): This implementation is closest to feature-complete and is therefore, the recommended Filecoin protocol implementation.

-Each of these software clients implements the Filecoin protocol as described in the Filecoin protocol specification.
-Please note that the protocol spec and all implementations are still works-in-progress and expected to change significantly between now and Filecoin mainnet launch.
-To learn more about why there are multiple Filecoin implementations, please read this blog post.
+Each of these software clients implements the Filecoin protocol as described in the Filecoin protocol specification (opens new window).
+To learn more about why there are multiple Filecoin implementations, please read this blog post (opens new window).

 Here is a snapshot of each implementation’s progress across the primary parts of the Filecoin protocol (updated June 24, 2020):

 |3.
 Virtual Machine||✅||✅||🔶||🔶|